 Remember that your login and password are case-sensitive.
 There is a difference between uppercase and lowercase letters.
-Check to make sure that Caps Lock is not on before calling the Help Desk with password problems.
+Check to make sure that Caps Lock is not on before calling the IT Services Help Desk with password problems.

 For security reasons, you should never use your browser's back button to return to a previous page.
 Always click the menu button at the top of each WebAdvisor page to return to the menu.
 You may experience strange results if you try to navigate backwards through WebAdvisor.

 Please be patient.
 WebAdvisor can get pretty slow, especially when grades are due and at peak registration times.
 The system is designed to reject attempts to click the Submit button multiple times, and you will receive an error.
 After the error, you may have to wait several minutes before trying the same operation again.

 Remember to Log Out and close your browser when you are done, especially if you are working from a public workstation.